California Climate Action Corps Host Partner Application

 Section II: Project Overview

-Please tell us details about your project and how it aligns with the mission and goals of the CCAC fellowship for accurate project representation and effective recruitment.
-(Approx. 30-60 minutes to complete this section)
+Please tell us details about your project and how it aligns with the mission and goals of the CCAC Fellowship to ensure accurate representation of your project and effective recruitment.
+(Approx. 60 minutes to complete this section)

 Proposed Time Commitment

-Fellows are expected to serve approximately 40 hours per week; however individual schedules may vary.
-Please provide the anticipated time commitment for the fellow’s service at your site.
-Include the specific days of the week and hours fellows are expected to serve (e.g., "Monday through Friday, approximately 8am - 5pm, with occasional evening and weekend commitments based on project needs").
+Fellows are expected to serve approximately 40 hours per week, though individual schedules may vary.
+Please provide the anticipated time commitment for the fellows' service at your site.
+Include the specific days of the week and hours fellows are expected to serve (e.g., "Monday - Friday, approximately 8am - 5pm, with occasional evening and weekend commitments based on project needs").
 This information will help us accurately reflect the position's schedule in the final position description.

 -